 In Her Own Words: The After-Death Journal of Princess Diana by Christine Toomey.
 The author claims to be a psychic who can channel the spirit of Princess Diana.
 I am listing this book because I want my website to be as thorough as possible, but that does not mean I am endorsing this or any other book.

 Diana Beyond the Legend: A Message For the Church by Christine Wagner.

 How God Sees Princess Diana by Edmond Locklear.
 The author shares his prophecies about Diana and the royal family.

 Take Refuge Under the Halo: Princess Diana After Life by Marna Hale Leaks.
 Poetry.

-These DVDs are formatted for North American audiences.
+This list includes streaming, videotapes, and DVDs.
+The videotapes and DVDs are formatted for North American audiences.

 Concert for Diana.
 A DVD of the 2007 concert organized by Prince William and Harry in honor of their mother's memory.
 Includes performances by Elton John, Duran Duran, Lily Allen, Roger Hodgson, Orson, Tom Jones, Natasha Bedingfield, Bryan Ferry, and others.

 Conspiracy?
 Princess Diana.
 Documentary from The History Channel.